 A modern upbringing, regardless if it is of Western or Eastern origin, is heavily outcome oriented.
-When we start any endeavor, regardless of what it is, we already envision and strive for a specific product/result.
+When we start any endeavour, regardless of what it is, we already envision and strive for a specific product/result.
 This applies to creating art as well.
 There are countless art books and lessons, teaching the techniques for achieving a specific goal.

 In Sumi-e as in all Zen-inspired arts, there is a dichotomy.
 In Zen arts, like in any art creation process, intensive practice is required by the artist, but the self, the logical conscious control of the artist, is not encouraged.
-If the intellect gets involved, then due to the mind’s discriminative thinking, the painting becomes nothing more than a watercolor painting.
+If the intellect gets involved, then due to the mind’s discriminative thinking, the painting becomes nothing more than watercolour painting.
 One needs the physical proficiency but must be able to go beyond the confines of the intellect to paint in Sumi-e in Zen style and spirit.